 Friendships bring value to our own lives since we reflect on those we invite to share our lives.
 The value of a relationship can grow with time—the more things you have in common, the more value you place on the relationship.
 Learning to base relationships on healthy spiritual energy rather than superficial and temporary conditions will bring long-lasting enjoyment.

 Shared interests and experiences are the glue of relationships.
 If your friend holds a vastly different opinion on politics and religion, it becomes more difficult to agree on some of the most important aspects of life.
-However, because of the investment you have in the relationship, you may decide to save the friendship.
+However, because of your investment in the relationship, you may decide to save the friendship.
 To have a meeting of the minds requires a frank discussion of facts, not just the resulting opinion.
 There is no such a thing as different facts, only opinions.

 If you refrain from discussing these polar points of view, you will grow apart.
 Ignoring these issues will create a divide that will erode the relationship over time.
 The gap will increase the more polarized the ideologies become.